lgbarrere/CCCharles-Random/README.md

 ## Mod installation for development
 ### Project Architecture
+> [!TIP]
-Before setting this project up for development, it is highly recommended to know how this project is structured.
+> Before setting this project up for development, it is highly recommended to know how this project is structured.
 1. **ModSrc** : Contains all the C++ dependencies of the Mod, including
 * [**APCpp**](https://github.com/N00byKing/APCpp) which is used to establish a connection between the game and Archipelago.
 * [**RE-UE4SS**](https://github.com/UE4SS-RE/RE-UE4SS) which contains all necessary tools to inject the C++ code as Mod in the game